Lightstreamer/Lightstreamer-kafka-connector/README.md

   - `#{PARTITION}`: the partition
   - `#{OFFSET}`: the offset

-- the _dot notation_ is used to access attributes or fields of record keys and record values serialized in JSON or Avro formats:
+- Expressions use the _dot notation_ to access attributes or fields of record keys and record values serialized in JSON or Avro formats:

   ```js
   KEY.attribute1Name.attribute2Name...